-What is a contraceptive injection?
+What is the contraceptive injection?

-Side effects
+Side effects of the contraceptive injection

-May take time to get pregnant
+It may take time to become pregnant

 Strektegning av en stork med et tøyknytte i nebbet